indu95/educational-site/README.md

 - Please do not change the file stuture or remove core markup that was added already.
 - All text should remain text.
 - Please use classes for column sections.
 For example say I wanted to add a new section called "Upcoming Events2" the styling would carry over.
+- Please create the website in a way where we would be able to add/remove/edit things easily.

 Requirements
 - Please use Firefox to avoid cross-domain issues with template.